 (b) to comply with applicable laws and regulations, and requests from statutory agencies;

-(c) for our internal administrative purposes, including the facilitation and operation of our events, training and programmes (including the administration and judging of the Global Teacher Prize;
+(c) for our internal administrative purposes, including the facilitation and operation of our events, training and programmes (including the administration and judging of the Global Teacher Prize or the Global Student Prize;

 (d) to provide you with information about us, our services and programmes and any other information that we provide or provide access to;